hennyfeliz/hennyfeliz/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-Programmer / Developer of junior backend software with project experience small personal like CRUD's, consumption of API's, ATM's and database management
+Programmer / Developer of junior backend software with project experience small personal like CRUD's, consumption of API's, ATM's and database management...

+...and learning web technologies to be a full-stack programmer!

 <img src="./public/description.png">